jaswingumpella/codevision/PRD.md

    * Cycle-safe:

      * If a method call repeats within the current traversal path, insert a `"(cyclic reference...)"` node rather than recurse
+   * Generated per endpoint so every REST/SOAP/legacy operation gets its own visualisation and call-flow summary (labelled `HTTP_METHOD pathOrOperation`).
+Metadata captures whether the diagram includes codeviz2 externals, making it easy for the UI to offer a toggle between internal-only and “full” flows.
+   * When we cannot infer edges from the call graph (e.g., tiny projects), we fall back to heuristics (Controller→Service→Repository→Entity) so the diagram still communicates directionality.

 **Outputs**